Will My Child Outgrow Farsightedness?

 Will my child outgrow farsightedness?

 Everyone is different.
 Some children’s symptoms may decrease with time, while others’ symptoms may become stronger.
-If you’re worried about how your child can manage their farsightedness symptoms as they get older, we recommend scheduling them a yearly comprehensive eye exam.
+If you’re worried about how your child can manage their farsightedness symptoms as they get older, we recommend scheduling them an annual comprehensive eye exam.

-After age 6, every child should see an eye doctor every year, and at the eye appointment, the optometrist will see if your child requires a change in prescription.
+After age 6, every child should see an eye doctor every year.
+The optometrist will see if your child requires a change in prescription.
 Keep in mind that not everyone needs glasses or contacts for farsightedness.
-Some farsighted children–and adults–can do fine without corrective lenses.
+Some farsighted children--and adults--can do fine without corrective lenses.

 Ask your eye doctor what’s right for your child’s eyes.
 Our team will use the eye test results to make recommendations for your child’s vision.
 And if you have any questions, we’re here to assist you.